 h) Automated decisions on a case-by-case basis, including profiling

-If the decision (1) is necessary for the conclusion or performance of a contract between the data subject and the controller, or (2) it is made with the express consent of the data subject, THE ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun shall take appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject, including at least the right to obtain the intervention of a person on the part of the controller. , on presentation of one’s own point of view and on the challenge of the decision.
+(2) If it is done with the express consent of the data subject, THE ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun takes appropriate measures to safeguard the rights and freedoms as well as the legitimate interests of the data subject, including at least the right to obtain the intervention of a person on the part of the controller, to express his or her point of view and to challenge the decision.

 If the data subject wishes to exercise rights relating to automated decisions, he or she may at any time contact an employee of the controller.